Category intelligence brief

 What connectivity options do lawn & garden robots support?

-Lawn & Garden robots in the database support 16 types of connectivity.
-The most common include Optional 4G service, Wi-Fi, Bluetooth, App control, Cellular, 4G, and 10 more.
+Lawn & Garden robots in the database support 22 types of connectivity.
+The most common include Optional 4G service, Wi-Fi, Bluetooth, Not officially disclosed, Optional 4G, Direct radio link for The Force controller, and 16 more.
 Connectivity determines how the robot communicates with your network, cloud services, companion apps, and other smart devices.
 Visit the components directory for detailed information on each protocol.

 Do lawn & garden robots work with voice assistants?